Ready to take the next step in family medicine leadership? Join the CAFP Board of Directors!

 When does the Board meet?

-There are four meetings a year (February, May, August and November) on a Saturday from 8:30 a.m. to 3:30 p.m.
+There are four meetings a year (January, May, August and November).
+New board members begin in May.
+The may board meeting is held on the Thursday of the CAFP Foundation Annual Summit, and all other board meetings are on a Saturday from 8:30 a.m. to 2:30 p.m.

 What is expected of me at a board meeting?

 Board members receive all board materials prior to the meeting.
-Members are asked to look over the materials and come ready to discuss.
+Members are asked to look over the materials and come ready to discuss them.

 What is the time commitment like?